 Are you looking for ways to reduce paper usage in the office?
-Paper waste is a big issue in business.
-If you can reduce paper waste in the workplace, you can have a positive impact on the environment.
-In fact, paper makes up the largest part of un-recycled waste that offices generate.
+Paper waste is a big issue in business, and if you can reduce paper waste in the workplace, you can have a positive impact on the environment.
+In fact, paper makes up the largest part of the un-recycled waste that offices generate.
 According to research conducted by Kyocera, the average office worker in the UK uses up to 45 pieces of paper per day, and a staggering two-thirds of that is considered waste.
 In the UK, we use over 9.9 million tonnes of paper each year, and it takes 24 trees to make just one tonne of paper.

-Clearly, we need to make some changes to how we dispose of our paper, reduce paper usage, or better yet – learn how to be paperless.
+Clearly, we need to make some changes and learn how to reduce paper usage, or better yet – learn how to go paperless.

 As a digital solution, DocuSign is highly supportive of ways to save paper and initiatives that aim to create awareness and promote responsible disposal.
-So, we thought we’d share a few of the ways we reduce paper waste in the workplace, which you can adopt in yours.
+So, we thought we’d share a few innovative ways to reduce paper waste in the workplace, which you can adopt in yours.

 1. Think before you print

-If you are wondering how to reduce paper in the office, printing less is an obvious choice.
+If you are wondering how to reduce paper waste in the office, printing less is an obvious choice.
 Printing meeting agendas or presentations has become a habit for some of us.
 But if we really think about it, how often are those handouts referred to again?
 You’ll find that most are left in the room or thrown away.

 In your next meeting, try adding the agenda to your Outlook invitation or emailing attendees your presentation in advance.
 Having a soft copy allows them to add notes or comments and gives them something they can refer to later.
 All documents can be stored and shared in the cloud.

 Being a software company, DocuSign embraces technology to help us go paperless.
 We have TV screens in our meeting rooms so anyone can connect their laptop and showcase presentations in large format.
 This is especially helpful in conference calls with staff or customers who are overseas or working from home.